Restless Leg Syndrome

 Restless Leg Syndrome Affects Your Life

 Research indicates that restless legs affect more than 12 million Americans.
-The condition is activated when someone lays down to relax and go to sleep.
+The condition is activated when someone lies down to relax and go to sleep.
 The sensations begin to creep up their legs.
 Their legs begin to twitch and shift.
 In some severe cases, people with restless leg syndrome (RLS) will beat at their legs to get the creeping feeling to stop.

 RLS prevents relaxation and sleep.
 The sleep deprivation caused by RLS can lead to: